 General Results to Date

-The subjects were young men aged 17 to 34 years and an average age of 23 years, who were familiar with the work they had to do in the Parcours.
+The subjects were young men and women aged 17 to 34 years and an average age of 24 years, who were familiar with the work they had to do in the Parcours.

-The exoskeletons from different manufacturers were randomly assigned to the subjects to keep market neutrality and not to indicate the advantages and disadvantages of a particular system.
+Exoskeletons from different manufacturers were randomly assigned to the subjects to maintain market neutrality and not indicate the advantages and disadvantages of a particular system.

-We thank all wonderful contributing people and institutions for making this great experiment happen.
-Please find them all in the CONTRIBUTING PARTNERS List.
+We thank all the wonderful contributing people and institutions for making this great experiment happen.
+The CONTRIBUTING PARTNERS List includes them all.

 Subjective Feedback